niyoushanajmaei/traffic-light-q-learning/README.md

-# traffic-light-reinforcement-learning
+# traffic-light-q-learning
-Gym city flow traffic light by reinforcement learning
+Gym city flow traffic light using the q-learning method